lfarroco/verbo-lang/README.md

 # verbo-lang
-Create software using natual language
+Create software using natural language

 ## Table of Contents